Stemmanuel95/Stemmanuel95/README.md

 - 👋 Hi, My name is Emmanuel Yeboah
 - 👀 I’m a freelance Graphic Designer and currently an Oracle Database Administrator.
 - 🌱 I can code in SQL and PL/SQL and I'm currently an aspiring software Engineer undergoing training with ALX.
-- 💞️ I’m looking to collaborate on any great team projects related to Graphic Designing and that of computer software development projects once my training is done.
+- 💞️ I’m looking forward to collaborate on any great team projects related to Graphic Designing and that of computer software development projects once my training is done.
 - 📫 You can reach me via email @yeboahmanuemmanuel@gmail.com

 <!---